Dikshammunjal/hellojava/README.md

 ### Configure a Job in Jenkins to deploy the generated war to Tomcat Server and access the web content via browser
 ### Automatic Builds in Jenkins

+Install "Deploy to Container" Plugin.
+Once its installed you should be able to see the option to deploy war/ear files to conatiner under post-build actions

 <img width="1253" alt="image" src="https://user-images.githubusercontent.com/57708209/159479864-aa97a460-42f7-4b2a-a899-699b63ceb63a.png">

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/57708209/159479941-daab8ede-dc56-45ea-b78d-3dde80b7c159.png">